1900 United States presidential election in Nevada

 The 1900 United States presidential election in Nevada took place on November 6, 1900.
 All contemporary 45 states were part of the 1900 United States presidential election.
 State voters chose three electors to the Electoral College, which selected the president and vice president.

 Nevada was won by the Democratic nominees, former U.S. Representative William Jennings Bryan of Nebraska and his running mate Adlai Stevenson I of Illinois.
+They defeated the Republican nominees, incumbent President William McKinley and his running mate Theodore Roosevelt of New York.
+Bryan won the state by a margin of 24.5% and carried all 14 counties in the state for the second consecutive election.

-Bryan had previously defeated Republican William McKinley in the state four years earlier and would later defeat William Howard Taft in 1908.
-McKinley remains the most recent president to win two terms in the White House without carrying Nevada in either election.
+Bryan had previously defeated McKinley in the state four years earlier, and would later defeat William Howard Taft in 1908.